sqroot-eu/sqroot.eu/_posts/2015/2015-09-05-office-prank-building-a-secondary-remote-to-a-wireless-doorbell.markdown

 Finally (I'm not [Dr. Horrible](http://drhorrible.com) to keep this up for weeks), I told a colleague about this and he told Hubot to ring the doorbell in the floor chatroom, for everyone to see what's happening.

-{% picture 2015/09/doorbell/fleep.png alt="Activating the doorbell from Fleep" %}
+{% asset 2015/09/doorbell/fleep.png alt="Activating the doorbell from Fleep" %}

 * "So it is Moonica [Hubot]!"
 * "Enough of this nonsense, you people aren't the ones who normally open the door"
 * "So this month' fun prize goes to Ando - I guess :)"
 * "((Y)) impressive prank and implementation, nerdy stuff"

-{% picture 2015/09/doorbell/meme.png alt="Meme" %}
+{% asset 2015/09/doorbell/meme.png alt="Meme" %}

 **Muahahaaa!**